doritoes/ipgiraffe.com/8_Next_Steps.md

 # Next Steps
 Congratulations on completing this exercise!
 You have learned and demonstrated some new cloud skills.

-I recommend you consider the following to expand on your new knowleged.
+I recommend you consider the following to expand on your new knowlege.
 Make some predictions, do the research, then test it to see for yourself.

-## Look in to arm64 vs x86_64 Architecture
+## Look into arm64 vs x86_64 Architecture
 What are the cost implications?
 - ARM64 (Graviton2) - cheaper but less x86-specific optimizations
   - how much cheaper?
-  - does your code ned modifications to run on ARM64?
+  - does your code need modifications to run on ARM64?
 - x86_64 - compatibility

 ## Try Different Runtimes